elunna/nerfhack-changelog/README.md

 * Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
 * Beware, over-enchanted weapons that vaporize now explode.
 * Abuse wisdom if items are destroyed by over-enchanting.
-* Players get an additional +1 to-hit bonus while XP1-5.
+* Players get an additional +1 to-hit bonus whilst XP1-5.
 * The effect Luck has on to-hit bonuses has been reduced to (Luck / 3) (Evil/Spork)

 #### Misc weapon changes